 After advisory opinions are submitted, the EFSB convenes the final hearing.
-The dates of
+The dates of the hearing have tentatively been set for 13 dates between October 12, 2016 and December 9, 2016.

 It is at this hearing that Burrillville, as a legal intervenor in this process, has the opportunity to officially address the EFSB.
 The Town's formal position will be presented.
 Our professional team will submit the Town's concerns, needs and requirements for the EFSB to weigh in making their final determination.
 The Burrillville Town Council believes that the final hearing is the Town's best opportunity to achieve the outcome we need.